tee-lab/data-driven-mesoscale-sde/README.md

 Use Matlab code `/spp_model/sim_data.m` to generate all the required data to calculate group polarisation.
 Positions, velocities of agents are stored in the .mat file named `n_pw.mat`.

 Variables are commented within the code.
 To reproduce the results, it is advised to run for at least T = 3500 and the number of realisations (no_it) = 15.
-Interaction rates, number of interacting neighbours (k_alg) and all the parameters can be changed in sim_data.m.
+Interaction rates, number of interacting neighbours (k_alg) and all the parameters can be changed in `sim_data.m`.

-To simulate stochastic pairwise interaction set `k_alg = 1` in `sim_data.m`
+To simulate stochastic pairwise interaction set `k_alg = 1` in `sim_data.m`.
+Similarly set `k_alg = 2` and `k_alg = n` for ternary and Vicsek like averaging model respectively.

+After running the simulation, use the data in `n_pw.mat` to calculate the order parameter, i.e., group polarisation.
+To do so, run the Matlab code `/figures/grp_pol.m`.
+This file stores all the required data in the `n_pw.csv` file in the format `[mx, my, m]`.